Grand Prix Circuit (video game): Gameplay

 There are five difficulty levels and three playing modes: practice, single event and championship circuit and the game is accompanied by music written for the Commodore 64 by Kris Hatlelid.
 The high score/end of game music is based on "Na Na Hey Hey Kiss Him Goodbye" from 1969 by Paul Leka, Gary DeCarlo and Dale Frashuer.

 Reception

 A Computer Gaming World review had mixed feelings about the game, noting the controls, which governed steering, acceleration, and shifting all at the same time, took so long to get used to that the reviewer ended up asking a friend to do shifting for him.
 The review did note the game was quite good after getting used to the controls.

-The game sold 100,000 units.
+By 1991, the game had sold 100,000 units.

-Legacy

-As stated in an interview with BBC's Top Gear in 2010, Kazunori Yamauchi, the creator of the Gran Turismo racing franchise for the PlayStation, was initially introduced to the genre of racing simulators by Grand Prix Circuit.